Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 This encrypted hash is added to the message, and the (message, hash) pair is encrypted with the recipient's public key.
 The recipient can decrypt it and check that the hash matches the hash calculated from the received message.
 This confirms that the message was not altered in transit, since only the sender could have encrypted the hash with his private key.

+There are multiple possible modes for encryption :
+- **ECB** (Electronic CodeBook) : only use the plaintext and the key for encryption, so 2 similar blocks in plaintext are encoded the same way
+- **CBC** (Cypher Block Chaining) : perform a XOR of the plaintext with the previous encrypted ciphertext
+- **CTR** (Counter) : instead of encrypting the plaintext, encrypt a counter and XOR the result with 8-bit of the plaintext, then increment the counter
+- **GCM** (Galois/Counter Mode) : combine CTR with the Galois authentication

 ### Scytale (404 BC)